ojuuji/rb.db/docs/readme.md

 Columns: `part_num` (text), `num_sets` (integer), `min_year` (integer), `max_year` (integer), `num_parts` (integer), `img_url` (text, nullable).

+This view contains statistics for all really existing parts.
+Read [Stats Tables](#stats-tables) for general considerations.

-This is basically the same view as `part_color_stats` except that the stats for all part colors are combined together.
-It is not a derivative of `part_color_stats` as you cannot calculate, for example, `part_stats.num_sets` using `part_color_stats.num_sets`.
+It is similar to `part_color_stats`, but the stats for all part colors are combined together.
+Note, it is not a derivative of `part_color_stats`, as you cannot calculate, for example, `part_stats.num_sets` using `part_color_stats.num_sets`.

+`part_num` is a reference (foreign key) to [`parts.part_num`](#parts) column.

+`num_sets` is a number of sets containing this part.
+Corresponding stat on Rebrickable is "Num Sets" on the part detail pages.

+`min_year` and `max_year` are the years of the sets where this part was first introduced and last seen, respectively.
+Corresponding stat on Rebrickable is "Year" on the part detail pages in form "`<min_year>` to `<max_year>`".

+`num_parts` is total number of these parts across all sets.
+Corresponding stat on Rebrickable is "Num Set Parts" on the part detail pages.

-A note about `img_url` here.
-Which image to choose when describing a part in general, not a part in specific color?
-Rebrickable chooses the part which has the largest number of the set parts, even if it is referenced not in the most sets.
-So does this view.
+`img_url` is an image URL for the part.
+When selecting image URL for the part in general, not for the part in specific color, Rebrickable chooses the part, which has the largest number of the set parts, even if it is referenced not in the most sets.
+The same is done here for `img_url`.
+Also read how `img_url` for particular part_num/color combination is selected in [`part_color_stats`](#part_color_stats) description.

 ## color_stats

 Columns: `color_id` (integer), `num_sets` (integer), `min_year` (integer), `max_year` (integer), `num_parts` (integer).

-This is basically the same view as `part_color_stats` except that the stats for all part numbers are combined together.
-So for detailed description read [`part_color_stats`](#part_color_stats) section.
+This view contains statistics for all colors used in really existing parts.
+Read [Stats Tables](#stats-tables) for general considerations.

+`num_sets` is a number of sets containing parts in this color.
+Corresponding stat on Rebrickable is "Num Sets" column on the [part colors](https://rebrickable.com/colors/) page.

+`min_year` is the year of the set where any part in this color was first introduced.
+Corresponding stat on Rebrickable is "First Year" column on the [part colors](https://rebrickable.com/colors/) page.

+`max_year` is the year of the set where any part in this color was last seen.
+Corresponding stat on Rebrickable is "Last Year" column on the [part colors](https://rebrickable.com/colors/) page.

+`num_parts` is total number of these parts in this color across all sets.
+Corresponding stat on Rebrickable is "Num Parts" column on the [part colors](https://rebrickable.com/colors/) page.

+Stats here and on the [part colors](https://rebrickable.com/colors/) page may differ.
+How they are calculated here is described in [Stats Tables](#stats-tables) section.
+How they are calculated on Rebrickable is unspecified.

 ## rb_db_lov